-Every trip I go on, I secretly get very excited to pack up all my gear and I even have a little box sitting in my apartment in which I slowly compile everything I want to take.
-Although I quite enjoy packing, I end up getting frustrated pretty quickly when I can’t seem to get it all to fit in my bag or suitcase, but over time, I’ve managed to figure out a pretty efficient way to pack all my stuff.
-So here are some tips to think about when packing for your next vacation destination:
+I get excited to pack up my gear and clothes for every trip I take.
+I have a box sitting in my apartment in which I slowly compile everything I want to bring with me.
+And although I enjoy packing, sometimes it’s tricky to get it all organized neatly.
+But I’ve managed to figure out how to pack luggage efficiently.

 1. Roll Your Clothes

-It is incredible how much space you can save by rolling all of your clothes rather than packing them flat on top of each other.
-Not only does it help prevent creasing in your clothing as there are no sharp folding lines, but it is a very efficient way to pack your clothing while maximizing the space in your luggage.
+Save space by rolling your clothes rather than packing them flat on top of each other.
+Not only does it help prevent creases but it is a very efficient way to pack your clothing while maximizing the space in your luggage.

-I keep all of my clothing in two 15 liter compression sacks.
-These are useful to squeeze out all the extra air between pieces of clothing and pack it down into a tiny little ball to shove in the bottom section of my backpack.
+When backpacking, I keep my clothing in two 15 liter compression sacks.
+These are useful to squeeze out all the extra air between pieces of clothing and compress it down into a little ball to pack in the bottom section of my backpack.
 I keep my tops in one and all of my pants and bottoms in another and grab out what I need when I need it.
-Sometimes it gets annoying to have to undo all the straps just to get at one shirt, which might be buried in the bottom, but it lets me carry a few extra shirts while I travel and keeps things organized.
+Sometimes it gets annoying to have to undo all the straps just to get at one shirt, which might be buried in the bottom, but it lets me carry a few extra tops while I travel and keeps the rest of my bag organized.

-Also, try and purchase travel towels before you go.
-They are smaller, thinner and dry quickly.
-I usually carry two towels with me, one to use when I shower and one to use at the beach and for scuba diving in the ocean.
-The towel gets stiff from salt so wouldn’t be fun to reuse when toweling off from a clean shower.
-Any chance I can, I will use the towel provided by the hostel, but often you have to rent them or don’t receive one.
+Another great purchase is a small and packable travel towel.
+They are lightweight and dry quickly.
+I usually carry two towels: one to use when showering and one to use at the beach and for scuba diving.
+The towel gets stiff from salt so isn’t great to reuse when toweling off from a clean shower.

 6. Carry a Second, Smaller Backpack

-This doesn’t necessarily work for everyone, but I usually carry a smaller backpack on my front (usually no more than 22-26 liters).
-This backpack stays with me on buses and airplanes and it’s perfect to repack for day or overnight hikes.
-I carry my passport, guidebook, a sweater, and all of my technology in it along with water and food while I’m traveling.
+This doesn’t necessarily work for everyone, but I often carry a smaller backpack (usually no more than 22-26 liters) as well as my main bag.
+The backpack stays with me on buses and airplanes.
+It’s perfect to repack for day-trips or overnight hikes.
+In it I carry my passport, guidebook, a sweater, all of my technology and water and snacks.

-Also keep in mind that you want to have often-used items easily accessible so you don’t have to dig to the bottom of your bag every time.
+Keep in mind that you want to have often-used items easily accessible.
 I keep my sleep wear on top, along with my toiletries and towel so I can grab them easily if I get to a location late at night.
-Utility items or activity-specific items that won’t get used at every destination tend to get placed in deeper and less easily accessible spots in my bag.
+Utility items or activity-specific items that don’t get used everyday get placed in less easily accessible spots in my bag.

-I admit, I’m usually not the best person to talk to about packing light and I often end up shipping a few items of clothing home or ditching some along the way.
-But, if you can, try not to overpack your clothing.
-Try to take one of each type or style of clothing with respect to the environments you’ll be traveling in (hot, cold, outdoor, nightlife etc.) and make things layerable.
-And remember, you can always buy another shirt or pair of pants at your destination if you really regret leaving your favorite jeans behind.
+It’s not always easy to pack light.
+(I’ve been known to ship a few items of clothing home on 6 month trips).
+But as a final bit of advice: take one of each type or style of clothing with respect to the environments you’ll be traveling in (hot, cold, outdoor, nightlife etc.).
+Make items layerable.
+And remember – you can always buy another pair of pants at your destination if you really regret leaving your favorite jeans behind.